beggers/tlc-rs/README.md

 # tlc-rs
 Rust TLA+ checker

+!!!
+This project is paused indefinitely.
+TLA+'s specific brand of whitespace-sensitive syntax makes it hard to parse and I frankly just don't have the time.

 ## Organization

 All modules which need to be integration tested (e.g. parsing) live in `lib/`, which is technically a separate project.
 The top-level `src/` directory contains information for the binary project which depends on the `lib/` project.